samuelarosario/AE-P01/README.md

 A Python client for querying Aviation Edge API routes data.

+## Assistant Instructions

+**IMPORTANT**: When working with this project, always ask for confirmation before making any changes, including:
+- Editing files
+- Running terminal commands
+- Installing packages
+- Creating new files
+- Deleting files
+- Making any modifications to the project

+**DATABASE SEARCH POLICY**: For all future flight searches, use ONLY the `flight_schedules` table.
+Do NOT use the `routes` table for flight search operations.
+This instruction applies to all search scripts and database queries going forward.

+**TEMPORARY SCRIPTS POLICY**: All scripts created temporarily for testing, data analysis, or one-time operations should be deleted after successful execution.
+Only keep production-ready files in the project directory.

 ## Features

 - Query flight routes by departure/arrival airports
 - Filter by airline codes
 - Search by flight numbers
+- Flight schedules and timetable data
+- **Future Schedules API support** (when available)
 - Secure API key management via environment variables
+- Timezone-aware flight search with connecting flights
+- Comprehensive database storage and querying

 ## Prerequisites